 GMAT or GRE Scores

 Applicants can send official GMAT scores through www.mba.com (code 3TJ-BX-20).
 Send official GRE scores through www.ets.org (code 4548).
 Yale SOM has multiple GMAT and GRE codes.
 Be sure to send your scores to the codes above, which correspond to the Yale SOM Asset Management program.
-Test scores are valid for five years.
-For applicants applying in January 2020, we will accept a GMAT or GRE score taken after January 27, 2015.
+All test scores (online or in-person GMAT and GRE) must be less than five years old, measured from the application deadline.
+For applicants applying in January 2021, we will accept a GMAT or GRE score for tests taken after January 9, 2016.

 Current Yale College seniors with a GPA of 3.7 or above, and Yale College alumni within three years of graduation with a cumulative GPA of 3.7 or above, are exempt from the GMAT/GRE test requirement.

 English Language Proficiency

-If your native language is not English and you have not completed a degree in an English-speaking country, you are required to submit either the TOEFL (code C472) or IELTS exam.
+If your native language is not English and you have not completed a degree in an English-speaking country, you are required to submit either the TOEFL (code C472) or IELTS exam (no code needed).
+This includes the online versions of both exams (TOEFL IBT and IELTS Indicator) offered during the COVID-19 pandemic.
 Test scores are valid for two years.
-For applicants applying in January 2020, we will accept a TOEFL or IELTS test taken within two years of the date of your application submission.
+For applicants applying in January 2021, we will accept a TOEFL or IELTS test taken within two years of the date of your application submission.

-Regardless of the language of instruction at your university, we will require an IELTS or TOEFL score if you completed your degree in a non-English-speaking country.
+Regardless of the language of instruction at your university, we will require an TOEFL or IELTS score if you completed your degree in a non-English-speaking country.
 Applicants studying in countries or territories that list English as an official language, such as India, Pakistan, Hong Kong S.A.R., or Singapore, are still required to submit an English language test.

-When assessing English language abilities, we will also consider any other experiences you’ve had in English, such as internships and study abroad, in addition to the TOEFL or IELTS test score.
+When assessing English language abilities, we will also consider any other experiences you’ve had in English, such as internships and study abroad, in addition to your TOEFL or IELTS test score.

 Yale SOM asks for transcripts for every undergraduate, graduate, study abroad, and non-degree program where you received academic credit.
 Applicants can upload unofficial transcript copies directly into the application.
 If the applicant is admitted, we will ask for official transcripts.